korsakowii/AnalyzeInternationalDebtStatistics/README.md

-# AnalyzeInternationalDebtStatistics
+# Analyze International Debt Statistics
- Analyze International Debt Statistics
+Write SQL queries to answer interesting questions about international debt using data from The World Bank.